linuxdeepin/deepin-manual/manual-assets/personal/deepin-image-viewer/en_US/index.md

 - Click the ![delete_press](icon/delete.svg) icon on the Image Viewer interface.
 - Right-click the image and select **Delete**.
-- Press **Delete** key on the keyboard on the Image View interface.
+- Press the **Delete** key on the keyboard on the Image View interface.

 ### Rotate Images